Peer Leader Program

 Qualifications – Applicants must:

-- Be available for and provide own transportation to Summer and Fall Orientations;
+- Be available for and provide own transportation to Summer Pilgrimage and Fall Orientations

 What’s In It For You?

-- Scholarship in recognition of your year-long commitment to program
+- Scholarship recognizing your year-long commitment to program

-- Credits for successful completion of Leadership Course
+- Credits for successful completion of Peer Leadership Facilitation Course

 - NEC Gear